Brazil farm sector battles Supreme Court on Indigenous land rights | Law-Order

 Brazil farm sector battles Supreme Court on Indigenous land rights

-Stung by a Supreme Court rejection of their proposal to restrict recognition of Indigenous lands, Brazil's congressional farm lobby is seeking quick passage on Wednesday of a bill to counter the top court's decision.
+Stung by a Supreme Court rejection of their proposal to restrict recognition of Indigenous lands, Brazil's congressional farm lobby on Wednesday managed to swiftly pass a bill to counter the top court's decision.
 The caucus representing agribusiness is also backing bills to amend the Constitution that guarantees the right of Indigenous people to their ancestral lands, its president Pedro Lupion told Reuters.

 "We will press ahead with our plans for legislation no matter what the court does," he said in an interview on Tuesday.
 The Supreme Court last week voted against establishing a cut-off date for new reservations on lands Indigenous people did not live on by Oct.
 5, 1988 when the Constitution was enacted.

-A bill fixing the 1988 deadline for land claims was approved by 16-10 votes on Wednesday in the Senate Constitution and Justice Committee and its sponsor, Senator Marcos Rogerio, hopes it will be put to the vote in the plenary by the end of the day.
+A bill fixing the 1988 deadline for land claims was approved by 43-21 votes in the Senate on Wednesday, a few hours after it was passed by the Constitution and Justice Committee.
 The offensive could deepen a divide between a conservative-led Congress and a Supreme Court that many lawmakers criticize for judicial over-reach.

 The farm lobby will focus next on passing constitutional amendment PEC 132 that establishes compensation for farmers forced to leave land they settled as far back as 70 years, Lupion said.
-Though terms have not been decided by the Supreme Court, compensation for expelled farmers could be expensive for a government that has limited resources and is battling to curb Brazil's fiscal deficit.
+Though terms are still being decided by the Supreme Court, compensation for expelled farmers could be expensive for a government that has limited resources and is battling to curb Brazil's fiscal deficit.
 And Lupion's lobby is pressing for compensation to be paid before evictions and not after.

 "If the government wants to demarcate (Indigenous lands), it must know that it will have to pay," he said.
 The Ministry of Indigenous Peoples, replying to a Reuters request for comment, said it had no estimate of the cost of compensating for lands occupied by farmers but was working on a "diagnosis " of the situation.